 Achieving and maintaining an elimination strategy requires the deployment of a range of control measures to stop transmission from occurring, detect transmission where it does occur, and track and control outbreaks.
 These control measures include:

-- Border measures and restrictions on travel - Quarantine or managed isolation facilities mandatory for all incoming passengers - Physical distancing for the whole population - Rigorous testing and community surveillance - Intensive contact tracing.
+- Border measures and restrictions on travel - Quarantine or managed isolation facilities mandatory for all incoming passengers - Physical distancing for the whole population - Rigorous testing and community surveillance strategy, and an overview of health system utilisation.